kleinlikecalvin/python_p1--slot-machine/README.md

 # Vegas-Style Slot Machine

 A simple Vegas-style electronic slot machine built with Python.
-This project is perfect for beginners learning Python and simulates a slot machine with spinning reels, betting, and payouts.
+This project is perfect for beginners learning Python and simulates a slot machine with 3 reels, betting, and payouts.

 ## Features